KC7-Foundation/kc7_data/Sunlands/README.md

 ![image](https://github.com/KC7-Foundation/kc7_data/assets/144710889/c4114658-b8e3-4822-a0ea-951d577082d8)

-All of Sunlands Aeronautics and Space Administration (SASA)’s security logs are stored in a single database – the Sunlands Aeronautics and Space Administration (SASA) database.
+All of Sunlands Aeronautics and Space Administration (SASA)’s security logs are stored in a single database – the **Sunlands** database.

   2. Select your database.
 	- Expand the dropdown arrow next to the **Sunlands** database.
 	- Click on the **Sunlands** database.
 Once you’ve done this, you should see the database highlighted- this means you’ve selected the database and are ready to query the tables inside.

-Note: It’s very important that you use the **Sunlands** database for all questions while you’re investigating activity at Sunlands Aeronautics and Space Administration (SASA)!
+Note: It’s very important that you use the **Sunlands** database for all questions while you’re investigating activity at SASA!
 If you choose the wrong database, you won’t be able to answer questions correctly.

 The big space to the right of your cluster list is the _query workspace_.
 That’s where you’ll actually write the queries used to interact with our log data.